xaviduds/xaviduds.github.io/README.md

 ## My Portifolio - <a href="https://xaviduds.github.io/">hosted</a>.

-To run it locally, using <a href="https://nix.dev/install-nix.html">Nix</a> environments:
+To run it locally, using <a href="https://nix.dev/install-nix.html">Nix</a> for shells:

 ```bash
 #Clone the repo: